The Role of Screws in Ensuring Proper Grounding in Photovoltaic Systems

 Material Conductivity

-The conductivity of the materials used in screws directly impacts their effectiveness in grounding PV systems.
-Screws made from highly conductive materials, such as copper or aluminum alloys, help establish low-resistance paths for electrical currents.
+The conductivity of the materials used in copper screws directly impacts their effectiveness in grounding PV systems.
+Screws made from highly conductive materials, such as copper or aluminum alloy screws, help establish low‑resistance paths for electrical currents.
 These materials offer excellent electrical conductivity, enhancing the efficiency of grounding connections.
 Furthermore, the choice of screw materials should consider compatibility with other components in the system.
 Using screws with lower conductivity introduces resistance into the grounding path, potentially compromising the overall effectiveness of the grounding system.

 Reading more: